ESA-PRL/control-orogen-pancam_360/README.md

 The tilt angle, pan angle separation and number of images are defined via the parameters.

-For logging the package has a special structure that contains the timestamped left and right pictures with the PTU angles as well as a counter indicating to which set the images belong to.

 **Authors: Karl Kangur
 Contact: Martin Azkarate
 Affiliation: Automation and Robotics Laboratories, ESTEC, ESA**